KrakenLynch/GPT3-JSM/README.md

-#Abour website
+#About website

-A modern UI/Ux website create using react.js and CSS.
+A modern UI/UX website create using React.js and CSS.
 Design inspriation is from AR Shakir's Designs.
+Its completely resposive for all screen size's

 #Technology Used